 Qatar’s commitment to the UN

 Qatar has and continues to make generous financial contributions to various UN bodies and entities, aimed at supporting projects in the areas of development and humanitarian aid.

-Most recently, HE the Deputy Prime Minister and Minister of Foreign Affairs Sheikh Mohammed bin Abdulrahman Al Thani and HE the Secretary-General of the United Nations António Guterres signed several agreements on the side-lines of the 2018 Doha Forum demonstrating Qatar’s active role in achieving international peace, security and sustainable development.
+Exemplifying this, on the side-lines of the 2018 Doha Forum HE the Deputy Prime Minister and Minister of Foreign Affairs Sheikh Mohammed bin Abdulrahman Al Thani and HE the Secretary-General of the United Nations António Guterres signed several agreements demonstrating Qatar’s active role in achieving international peace, security and sustainable development.

-The agreements include a $500 million (QAR 1.82 billion) pledge to various UN programmes and the establishment of four new UN offices in Doha.
-The agreement further pledges annual support to the UN Development Programme (UNDP), the UN Children’s Fund (UNICEF), the UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), and the UN High Commissioner for Refugees.
+The agreements included a $500 million (QAR 1.82 billion) pledge to various UN programmes and the establishment of four new UN offices in Doha.
+The agreement further pledged annual support to the UN Development Programme (UNDP), the UN Children’s Fund (UNICEF), the UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), and the UN High Commissioner for Refugees.

 Qatar plays an active role in UN collective action: